JoinBoost/JoinBoost/README.md

     - **Safety**: There is no data movement.
     - **Transformation**: You can directly do OLAP and data transformation in SQL.
     - **Scalability**: In-DB ML is natively out-of-core, and JoinBoost could be connected to distributed databases.
-2. **Many tables**: JoinBoost applies **Factorized Learning** with optimized algorithms.
+2. **Optimized for normalized tables**: JoinBoost applies **Factorized Learning** as query rewriting.
 Therefore, JoinBoost trains a model over the join result of many tables but without materializing the join.
 This provides large performance improvement and is super convenient.

 ## Start JoinBoost